 This is not a reassuring start to our fourth game.

 In voice-over, Roxas tells us that the story really starts on Day 7, when he met “her.”
 So even the game realizes this Day 255 sequence has been pointless and they did it anyways?
 Oh, I’m impressed.
 In the DS, this is the first of several special text narrations that Roxas does in the first quarter of the game, after which they abruptly disappear.
 All of these text narrations feature a picture of Roxas moping, so don’t be surprised if I start addressing these as “Mopes.”
 The fact that the game eventually forgets about the Mopes is a curiosity to me.
 I can’t help but feel like the developers somehow lost track of the feature.
-It’s not like Roxas never mopes again in the mid and late game, and they could have just changed the picture to match his mood.
+It’s not like Roxas never mopes again in the mid and late game, and they could have just changed the picture to match his mood for when he’s not moping.
 On the other hand, maybe they shouldn’t have used an alternate style of narration for the game’s first half hour to begin with?

 Oh yeah, this is a great start to our fourth game.